Kentucky Derby at Churchill Downs

 Millionaires Row (4th Floor & 6th Floor) provide a the traditional Kentucky Derby luxury experience.
 Round tables of eight here provides a great set up to revel in between races.
 You can step outside to watch the races from a private four tiered Balcony.
 The Skye Terrance is adjacent to Millionaires Row and offers the similar amenities as Millionaire's Row but a more relaxed experience.

 Infield General Admission

-The area provides a fun large-party atmosphere and is an inexpensive way to attend the event but not the best views of the race.
-The Infield Club provide access to a VIP lounge area that features cocktail service, half-price menu items, large screen TV’s and monitors at each table along with private betting window and executive bathrooms.
+The area provides a fun large-party atmosphere and is an inexpensive way to attend the event but no view of the track.
+We do not generally recommend fans sit in the Infield unless they are truly there for the party, and not the horse race.
+If you are just there for the party, you can consider an upgrade to the Infield Club which includes access to a VIP lounge area that features cocktail service, half-price menu items, large screen TV’s and monitors at each table along with private betting window and executive bathrooms.